potetm/tire-iron/discussion/goog-require.md

 It's a little convoluted, but the alternative of loading every dep every time will be slow.
 So we use the standard method: cache.

+---

+Yet another tale in this saga.

+Later versions of closure removed goog.net.loadMany and goog.net.load.
+They replaced them with "safeLoad" and "safeLoadMany".
+I was already providing my own loadMany function for compatibility back to cljs 1.8.
+I decided to wholesale copy the goog.net.jsloader module that I want into a new module.
+That way I have total control over it going forward.